yeslogic/fathom/book/src/appendix/typing.md

 ### Elaborated terms

-During typechecking we will have a chance to 'fill in' some of the missing variables in our term syntax.
+During typechecking we will have a chance to fill in some of the missing variables in our term syntax.
 This allows for their types to be synthesized in isolation.